 The source code could be found on GitHub.

-Note on the implementation: The purpose of the code is to show the Package by component with modules approach, nevertheless it is not a perfect Domain-driven design example.
-Following the DDD principles seriously, we should see a package
+Implementation note: The purpose of the example code is to show the Package by component with modules approach.
+Nevertheless, it is not a perfect Domain-driven design code.
+Following the DDD principles seriously, we should see packages such as